bobbythree/bobbythree/README.md

 Most recently, I have been working on a text parser for adventure games and also exploring NodeJS, ExpressJS and mySQL.

 I am looking to join a team as a frontend dev, backend web dev, or even a database programmer.
 I code for the love of it but I am ready to make a career out of it.
-I feel it's time to use my skills toward making a meaningful contribution to a company and its consumers.
+I feel it's time to ulitize my skills in order to make a meaningful contribution to a company and its consumers.
 Let's make it happen!